 Where Should You Stay the Night Before the Havasu Falls Hike?

 The road to the trailhead, Indian Road 18, has a lot of loose farm animals, so I don’t recommend you drive it after dark.
-And if you do break down, you may not have cell reception and it’s very remote so other people may not see you for quite some time.
+And if you do break down, you may not have cell reception.
+It’s very remote, so other people may not see you for quite some time.